 The process for earning California teaching credentials to teach high school is strikingly similar to the above requirements, with the exception that high school teachers must earn a single subject teaching credential.
 This helps them learn to focus their instruction on one major discipline or form of subject matter, which is most often what secondary school teachers do.

 Students who want to teach special education will take a slightly different route and earn an education specialist instruction credential.
 All other requirements are the same with the exception that they must also pass the appropriate subject matter examination(s) as specified in Verifying Subject Matter Competence by Examination, complete a commission- approved single subject matter program of course work, or pass the appropriate subject matter examinations for certain, specialized Science subjects.

 Teaching Degrees, Certifications and Credentials

-While elementary teachers focus on earning a multiple subject teaching credential and high school teachers must earn a single subject teaching credential, there are other, distinct credentials available to those who want to teach adult or vocational programs, including these:
+While elementary teachers focus on earning a multiple subject teaching credential and high school teachers must earn a single subject teaching credential, there are other, distinct credentials available to those who want to teach adult or vocational programs, including:

 - Designated Subjects Adult Education Teaching Credential